 CareCentrix helps health plans make it easier for their members to receive home infusions when clinically appropriate.
 Home infusions offer value: high-quality care with lower costs.
-A recent article reviewing the medical literature on home infusion found four key advantages:
+A recent article reviewing the medical literature on home infusion1 found four key advantages:

 - For many patients, home infusions are as safe as infusions given in facilities.
 These patients did not have more reactions or side effects than patients receiving infusions in facilities.

 - Clinical outcomes of home infusions are as good as or better than medications given in facilities.

 - Home infusions are less expensive than facility-based treatments.
 The medical review identified thousands of dollars in savings per treatment course.

 - Patients prefer to get their infusions at home and report feeling better and less stressed because home infusion is less disruptive to their lives.

 Despite these advantages, there will always be a role for facility-based infusions, especially for patients who are starting on a medication and need to be observed, or if they require medications that cannot be given safely at home.